 FORUM CLUB HANDBALL – HEART OF THE GAME

-In order to prepare the working procedures of FORUM CLUB HANDBALL eV (FCH), the European Elite Handball clubs agree upon the following
+In order to organize the work of FCH, European Top Handball clubs agreed upon the following

 for the FCH General Assembly.